gabrieleiannetti/tech_notes/git.md

 	decorate = auto
 ```

-> Alternatively the command `git config` can also be used...
+> Alternatively the command `git config` can also be used.

 ## Diff